-Mountfitchet Castle is a unique time capsule, overlooking the Stort Valley, the Castle is situated on its original site which is steeped in history.
+If you are looking for things to do in Essex then Mountfitchet Castle Park is a unique experience with the family.
+A time capsule, overlooking the Stort Valley, the Castle is situated on its original site which is steeped in history.
 It used to be an Iron Age hill fort, a Roman signals fort and later a Saxon and Viking settlement before being attacked in 1066 by William the Conqueror who built a wooden Motte and Bailey castle here.
 The Norman Motte and Bailey Castle has so much to see, with its wide open spaces, historical buildings, and free roaming animals.

 Spookily located within the Toy Museum is The Haunted Manor, if you’re feeling brave enough to walk through the chilling chambers to the bewitched Victorian bedroom then a small extra entrance fee of £1.00 per person applies.